MrModd/nvim-config/README.md

 ## Copilot

 Use AI to boost autocomplete.
+Requires nodejs v20+.

 Call `:Copilot setup` the first time to configure the access to GitHub.